nicolas-g/ansible-demo/README.md

 `site.yml` to configure and deploy the LAMP stack.
 `rolling_update.yml` for rolling upgrades on the Web Tier

-Ansible use of EC2 module to launch and configure a simple

 Tested with
 -  Ansible 1.7.1
 -  CentOS release 6.5

+#### Initial Launch: run `ansible-playbook ec2quick_launch.yml`
-Run first `ansible-playbook ec2quick_launch.yml` first in order to provision all the required AWS resources that you will use to deploy your application in the next step.
+* this will provision all the required AWS resources that you will use to deploy your application in the next step.
 The `ec2quick_launch.yml` playbook will configure Route53 records, Security Groups and the bellow 4 EC2 instances :

 * lb1.demo.cogmatch.net
 * db1.demo.cogmatch.net
 * web1.demo.cogmatch.net
 * web2.demo.cogmatch.net

-# when you have configured the servers open in your browser the address http://lb1.demo.cogmatch.net:8888/ to see the page checkout from git
-# run site.yml using the `release` tag
-# commit a change in demo-app.git repository and run again `site.yml` using the `release` tag
-# visit http://lb1.demo.cogmatch.net:8005/ for HA_Proxy statistics
-# remove 1 web node from the `hosts` file
-# run again the site.yml
-# open http://lb1.demo.cogmatch.net:8005/ and confirm the web node was removed
+We will configure the entire stack by listing our hosts in the 'hosts' inventory file, grouped by their purpose:

+		[webservers]
+		web1.demo.cogmatch.net
+		web2.demo.cogmatch.net

+		[dbservers]
+		db1.demo.cogmatch.net

+		[lbservers]
+		lb1.demo.cogmatch.net

+#### Configure the servers : run `ansible-playbook -i hosts site.yml --private-key=~/.ssh/rs-dev -u root`

 This example is an extension of the simple LAMP deployment.
 Here we'll install and configure a web server with an HAProxy load balancer in front, and deploy